drivemeup/drivemeup.github.com/en/_posts/2009-10-27-back-in-black.markdown

 We'll be launching in 2010.

 We do have a lot more to share as well.
-If you'd like to stay connected to what's happening with Drivemeup, you can subscribe to this blog's feed, follow us on Twitter, or sign up for a preview and we'll let you know as soon as it's ready.
+If you'd like to stay connected to what's happening with Drivemeup, you can subscribe to this blog's [feed](/atom.xml), follow us on Twitter [here](http://twitter.com/drivemeup), or [signup](http://www.drivemeup.com) for a preview and we'll let you know as soon as it's ready.